Nozomuts/date-mcp/README.md

 ## Date MCP Server (English)

-A simple MCP Server that provides the current date.
+A simple MCP Server that provides the current date and time.

 ### Features

-- **Get Current Date**: Returns today's date in ISO format (YYYY-MM-DD)
+- **Get Current Date and Time**: Returns the current date and time in the specified format and timezone
-- **Get Formatted Date**: Returns today's date in different formats (ISO, Japanese, US)

 ## Tools

-1. `get_current_date`
+1. `get_now`
-   - Get the current date in ISO format
-   - Inputs: None
-   - Returns: Current date in ISO format (YYYY-MM-DD)

-2. `get_formatted_date`
-   - Get the current date in a specified format
+   - Get the current date and time
    - Inputs:
-     - `format` (optional string): Date format preference - 'iso', 'jp', or 'us' (default: "iso")
+     - `format` (optional string): Date format - 'ISO' or 'YYYY-MM-DD' (default: "ISO")
+     - `timezone` (optional string): Timezone - 'Asia/Tokyo' or 'UTC' (default: "Asia/Tokyo")
-   - Returns: Current date in the specified format and the format name
+   - Returns: Current date and time in the specified format and timezone

 ## Setup